sauce-archives/help/docs/tools/appium/advanced-setup.md

 {% endhighlight %}

 <h4 id="driver-builder">AppiumDriverBuilder</h4>
-Our AppiumDriverBuilder does what the name says: it is basically a support class that takes care of configuring and istantiating the Appium driver.
+Our AppiumDriverBuilder does what the name says: it is basically a support class that takes care of configuring and instantiating the Appium driver.

 {% highlight java %}
 public abstract class AppiumDriverBuilder<SELF, DRIVER extends AppiumDriver> {